Other comments about TV

 I think this is a non-issue.
 The discussions aren't about whether or not to have a TV.
 The discussions are whether or not to allow children access to TV.

 There is a huge power difference between adults and children.
 Children are well aware of it even if parents try their best not to exploit it.

 If a home doesn't have a TV because the parents don't want it -- and especially if the parents don't like it -- that's a huge barrier between children and TV.
 It may not feel like a barrier to the parents.
-They can say "If the kids want it, we'll discuss it," or even "If the kids want it, we'll get them one," but it isn't the same situation as a family just not having broadcast TV because of location or finances or truly mutual choice.
-They may outwardly look the same, but inwardly the children don't have the same freedom of choice.
+They can say, "If the kids want it, we'll discuss it," or even "If the kids want it, we'll get them one," but it isn't the same situation as a family just not having broadcast TV because of location or finances or truly mutual choice.
+The situations may outwardly look the same, but inwardly the children don't have the same freedom of choice.

-Last month we were a non-car magazine owning family but when my daughter saw an exotic car magazine at the grocery store we bought it.
+Last month we were a non-car magazine owning family but when my daughter saw an exotic-car magazine at the grocery store we bought it.
 Since then we've become a 2 car magazine owning family.

 That's not the same situation as having a parent who is philosophically against cars or against conspicuous consumption not owning any car magazines.
 If I were such a parent I might project openness by saying she could have any magazine she wants, but my beliefs would be a barrier between her and things that went against my beliefs.
 She would know wanting a magazine full of flashy cars felt somehow wrong.

 The TV discussions aren't about whether or not TV is necessary in order to unschool.
 The discussions are about helping our children explore the world freely.
 They're about being our children's partner in their exploration rather than their director.
 They're about being aware of how our own beliefs can be a barrier to our children's free exploration.
 (We can give them that freedom but it takes a lot of awareness to hold strong beliefs while having a stronger belief our children have a right and need to explore and hold their own beliefs.)